Emirates Post Group partners with DIFC FinTech Hive to promote technology innovation

 PHOTO

-DUBAI - Emirates Post Group (EPG) has signed a sponsorship agreement with FinTech Hive - the first and largest financial technology hub in the region and part of the Dubai International Financial Centre (DIFC) - to promote the first sprint this year of its FinTech accelerator programme, ‘HIVE 22.’
+Emirates Post Group (EPG) has signed a sponsorship agreement with FinTech Hive — the first and largest financial technology hub in the region and part of the Dubai International Financial Centre (DIFC) — to promote the first sprint this year of its FinTech accelerator program, ‘HIVE 22.’

 The agreement, signed by Abdulla Mohammed Alashram, Group CEO of Emirates Post Group and Raja Al Mazrouei, Executive Vice President of DIFC FinTech Hive named EPG as the ‘Logistics Partner’ of the programme.